Genital Warts Treatment Options

-A new treatment with interferon injections can be used on genital warts.
-The human body produces the substance to help fight viral infections.
-Instead of just removing the warts, this method works by bolstering the body’s immune defenses, killing the virus, and destroying the warty
+Intron® A is a protein product containing genetically engineered DNA technology that comes in the form of injections.
+It works by helping the human body produce the substance to fight viral infections.
+Instead of just removing the warts, this method works by bolstering the body’s immune defenses, killing the virus, and destroying the warty tissue.

 Usually 2-3 injections a week are needed for 3-8 weeks since the interferon levels need to build up in the wart to be effective.
 It works best in combination with other treatments and is usually performed in the office.

 We have had very good results with a combination of interferon injections and/or Aldera cream before or after the surgical removal of the lesions.

 An example would be Interferon injections and/or Aldera cream for 3-4 weeks before surgery and 3-4 weeks after the surgery.
 The Interferon shots can be done by a family member or self-injected by the patient at home.